This post may contain affiliate links. Please read our disclosure.

 Battery Life

-It’s important to buy a smartwatch with a long life span, especially with diabetes patients, as they’ll be wearing their smartwatch almost constantly to get CGM readings.
+It’s important to buy a smartwatch with a long life span, especially if you will be wearing the smartwatch almost constantly to get CGM readings.

 Your smartwatch should have a decent battery life so you won’t have to keep charging it too often.